Download MP3 Audio Track

 “The just hand is a precious ointment” (Latin Proverb).

-ONLY THOSE WHO’VE BEEN TREATED WITH SERIOUS INJUSTICE CAN FULLY UNDERSTAND WHAT A “PRECIOUS OINTMENT” JUSTICE IS.
+ONLY THOSE WHO HAVE BEEN TREATED WITH SERIOUS INJUSTICE CAN FULLY UNDERSTAND WHAT A “PRECIOUS OINTMENT” JUSTICE IS.
 Frankly, there aren’t many things in life more valuable than the simple treasure of fairness.
-And no matter who we are, we’d do well to examine ourselves honestly from time to time, and make a new commitment to this virtue, which is one of the greatest.
+And no matter who we are, we would do well to examine ourselves honestly from time to time and make a new commitment to this virtue, which is one of the greatest.

-So perhaps we should spend a greater portion of our time questioning our own doing of justice.
+Perhaps we should spend more of our time questioning the justice we extend to others.
 Here, most of us ordinary folks will find lots of room for improvement, especially when we consider that we may do injustice as much by what we leave undone as by what we do.
-A few days’ trial of Benjamin Franklin’s rule (“Wrong none by doing injuries, or omitting the benefits that are your duty”) will show us how challenging it is to make a real-life commitment to justice.
+A few days’ trial of Benjamin Franklin’s rule (“Wrong none by doing injuries or omitting the benefits that are your duty”) will show us how challenging it is to make a real-life commitment to justice.

-Above all, however, we must be careful not to limit our defense of justice to those who make a favorable impression on us.
-If we have a most-common failing in the matter of justice, it’s probably that we show favoritism in dispensing it.
-But to be true, justice must be “blind,” in the honorable sense.
+Above all, however, we must take care not to limit our defense of justice to those who make a favorable impression on us or those we think “ought” to be treated justly.
+If we have a most common failing in the matter of justice, it is probably that we show favoritism in dispensing it.
+But to be authentic, justice must be “blind,” in the honorable sense.
 Everybody deserves to be treated fairly.

 “Do justice to your brother (you can do that, whether you love him or not), and you will come to love him.
 But do injustice to him because you don’t love him, and you will come to hate him” (John Ruskin).